Student members have a voice in their association.

-All student members of APTA are part of the Student Assembly.
-The Student Assembly is represented within the association by the Student Assembly Board of Directors, which includes two nonvoting delegates who participate in APTA’s House of Delegates.
+Student members are represented within the association by the Student Board of Directors, which includes two nonvoting delegates who participate in APTA’s House of Delegates.

 Student Assembly Board of Directors

-The Student Assembly Board of Directors is made up of 10 members, eight of whom serve one-year terms (president, vice president, secretary, director of communications, director of membership, director of SPTA relations, and student PT delegate, nominating committee chair, nominating committee chair and nominating committee member.
+The Student Board of Directors is made up of 10 members who serve one-year terms: president, vice president, secretary, director of communications, director of membership, director of SPTA relations, student PT delegate, nominating committee chair, nominating committee chair-elect and nominating committee member.
 The nominating committee chair-elect becomes the nominating committee chair for the following year, so this person serves on the student board for two years.
 Student elections are held electronically once per year, with all APTA student members eligible to vote.

-Core ambassadors are volunteer APTA members who serve as a link between the Student Assembly Board of Directors and student members in their state.
+Core ambassadors are volunteer APTA members who serve as a link between the Student Board of Directors and student members in their state.
 There is one core ambassador per state who is responsible for sharing communications and encouraging engagement.

 Student Assembly Liaisons

-Student Assembly liaisons are volunteer APTA members who represent the Student Assembly and Student Assembly Board of Directors with designated groups.
+Student Assembly liaisons are volunteer APTA members who represent student members and the student board with designated groups.

-Student Assembly project committees are established by the Student Assembly Board of Directors to advance key student initiatives in support of the board.
+Student project committees are established as needed by the student board to advance key student initiatives in support of the board.
 Each project committee includes one or two chairs and approximately five-to-seven members who are appointed through an annual application process in the areas of community service, advocacy global outreach, interprofessional collaboration, and DEI.
 Calls for volunteers to serve on student project committees are shared on APTA social media, through APTA Engage, and in the monthly APTA Student ENews.

 Student Special Interest Groups